Shraddha-Gada/abbott-code-challenge/README.md

 1) Successfully complete UI automation with any test framework or programing language.

 2) Write a small Python script to fetch data from API and output the data
-a) Get data from URL:
+	- Get data from URL:
 https://datausa.io/api/data?drilldowns=Nation&measures=Population
-b) Process response and output in below format:
+	- Process response and output in below format:
 According to _____, in _ years from 20__ to 20__, peak population growth was __% in
 20__ and lowest population increase was __% in 20__.